brianjdowling101/Project-1/README.md

 - Some parts of the text was taken from Wikipedia [Wikipedia](https://en.wikipedia.org/wiki/Trinity_College_Dublin).

 - Some parts of the text was taken from Wikipedia [TrinityCollegeDublin](https://www.tcd.ie/).

+- The video was taken from Wikipedia [TrinityCollegeDublin](https://www.tcd.ie/).

 ## Media
 - The images in the website was taken from [Pexels](https://www.pexels.com/).